alinnman/celestial-navigation/APPDOC.md

 For more information see
 [the documentation](https://github.com/alinnman/celestial-navigation?tab=readme-ov-file#algorithm)

+### Intermittent freezing (gray screen) (Known bug)

+It has been observed (rarely) that the screen may freeze if you reactivate the app from hidden state.
+The exact cause for this bug isn't known, but is likely triggered by using many other apps simultaneously.
+Stop and restart the Celeste app if this happens.

 ## More Information<a name="more_information"></a>

 This app is part of an open-source software library for celestial navigation.